leekylejung/geometryofintegers/README.md

 # Introduction
+The study of groups through the investigation of the geometric structures that they create often leads to insightful and applicable results.
+We take an geometric group theoretic approach towards investigating the large scale structure of the set Z of integers and of the set H(4) of 4x4 Heisenberg matrices.

 This repository contains two algorithms (intwordmetric and heiswordmetric) which calculate word-metrics for the integer group and for the heisenberg group of 4x4 matrices, respectively.
 The code was developed in collaboration with a research group at the University of Michigan, and I have attatched our write-up with citations to this repo.

 # intwordmetric